Kayan people (Borneo): Social structure

-Traditionally, they live in long houses on river banks.
+Traditionally, they lived in long houses on river banks.
 Their settlement consists of one or several long houses as long as 300 meters, which can accommodate up to 100 families (400–600 people) and consist of a common veranda and rooms.
 Residents of a long house constitute a tribal community.
 The Kayan people are divided into three endogamous estate groups; "house owning group" or aristocrat (ipun uma, maren, or keta'u), community members or commoners (panyin) and slaves (dipen).
 Among some Kayan, there is a fourth estate, the lower aristocrats (hipuy ok).
 Among the nobility, marriages are usually outside of the community, sometimes with other ethnic groups; while community members and slaves usually marry within the community.
 The leader is usually elected from the nobility class (in the 19th century, he also served as a military leader).
 The settlement is bi-localized, and the filiation is bilateral.

 Religion

 The Kayan people developed a religion and a complex cult (bounty hunting and human sacrifices that disappeared at the beginning of the 20th century, as well as shamanism).
 The core event was the feast of collected heads, during which warrior initiations and funeral ceremonies were held.
 In the 20th century, some Kayan people were converted to Christianity, while others developed an indigenous religious reform after World War II, Adat Bungan.
 This reform started with the Kenyah Lepo' Tau of Long Nawang.